Rhinoplasty Surgery or Nose Job

 The shape of your nose will be noticeable on profile and from the side immediately.
 We often take photographs on tables to show you.

 The nose then swells and the tip takes the longest to settle down.
-You will see a positive difference after 2 week but the nose will still be swollen.
-It is expected that the final shape will take place after 12 months.
+You will see a difference after 2 week but the nose will still be swollen.
+It is expected that the final shape will take place after 12-18 months.

-If a revision is required Dr Jack Zoumaras will discuss the process in detail.
+If a revision is required our surgeons will discuss the process in detail.
 Often because there is higher scarring, and less available cartilage, a cartilage graft may need to be performed.
-This is because it is most important to ensure the nasal base and foundation is strong before then adjusting the nose.
+This is because it is most important to ensure the nasal base and foundation is strong before then adjusting the nose structure.

-For simple revisions a cartilage graft is not necessary.
+For simple revisions (surface only and not structural) a cartilage graft is not necessary.

-Dr Jack Zoumaras spends up to an hour during the first consultation to assess your nose and make recommendations.
+Our surgeons spend up to an hour during the first consultation to assess your nose and make recommendations.
 A further follow up consultation is organised to make sure we are on the same page.
-Medicine and Surgery is not black and white and following your surgery if you are unhappy with the shape of your nose we can discuss a revision.
+Medicine and Surgery is not black and white and following your surgery if you are unhappy with your nose we can discuss a secondary procedure or revision.
 It is important to note that the revision rate for Rhinoplasty is 10% worldwide.

 The nasal splint is applied during your surgical procedure, and you will be required to wear it between 7-10 days based on your surgery.